elivz/VzAddress-Craft/README.md

 Installation
 ------------

-Download and unzip the extension.
-Upload the `vzaddress` folder to your `/craft/plugins/` folder.
-Go to Settings -> Plugins in the Craft control panel and enable the VZ Address plugin.
-You can now create new Address fields.
+To install the plugin, follow these instructions.

+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require elivz/vz-address

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for VZ Address.

 Support
 -------